PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/PaddleOCR-VL.en.md

 ### 3.3 Performance Tuning

-The default configuration is tuned on a single NVIDIA A100 and assumes exclusive client service, so it may not be suitable for other environments.
+The default configuration may not achieve optimal performance in all environments.
 If users encounter performance issues during actual use, they can try the following optimization methods.

 #### 3.3.1 Server-side Parameter Adjustment